 Figure 1.
 Theoretical Framework of the Study

 With the rapid progression of technology, combining technology and learning can build vital teaching and learning.
-According to Noesgaard et al. (2015), s.
+According to Noesgaard et al. (2015), their research shows that E-learning has become another tool for learning inside and outside schools within the last five years.
 It also tackles that eLearning allows learners to access educational materials at any time and location, eliminating time and location constraints.
 It offers flexibility, allowing students to tailor their educational journey to their needs, pace, and preferences, resulting in a personalized learning experience.
 Using different platforms to generate materials helps the student to study and learn.
 (Garcia, 2017)

-While the Philippines' e-learning environment is still in its early stages, prominent universities have already adopted and it.
+While the Philippines' e-learning environment is still in its early stages, prominent universities have already adopted and implemented it.
 E-learning environments stand to benefit greatly as the Internet becomes more resilient.
 Researchers and academics are expanding their studies to include more advanced courses and fields.
-They are investigating the factors Filipino college students' willingness to use e-learning as part of their education.
+They are investigating the factors influencing Filipino college students' willingness to use e-learning as part of their education.
 These considerations include integrated multimedia instruction, perceived quality of life, system interactivity, internet connectivity experience, perceived ease of use, perceived usefulness, and social media influence.
 (Garcia, 2017)

 Conceptual Framework